Engy-Elyamany/Task-Manager/README.md

 ## 🌍 About
-It is a To-Do Application where you can organise all your tasks and to-dos in one place .
+It is a To-Do Application where you can organise all your tasks in one place .
 It is a task management tool which can suit everyone's lifestyle .Whether you are a dedicated student or a busy professional you can find this program valuable thanks to its simple and straight-forward appearance and flow.